vanheeringen-lab/seq2science/docs/content/workflows/rna_seq.md

 You can optionally specify the colors of each track by adding this column.
 Colors can be added by name (google "matplotlib colors" for the options), or RGB values.
 Empty fields are considered black.

+### Filling out the config.yaml
+Every workflow has many configurable options, and can be set in the `config.yaml` file.
+In each `config.yaml` we highlighted a couple options that we think are relevant for that specific workflow, and set (we think) **reasonable default** values.

+When a workflow starts it prints the configuration variables influencing the workflow, and (almost) all these values can be added in the `config.yaml` and changed to your liking.
+You can see the complete set of configurable options in the [extensive docs](../schemas.html).

+### Best practices
+#### Genome assembly and gene annotation
+The choice of genome assembly and gene annotation is of significant influence to the downstream analysis.
+To explore available options, you could use [genomepy](https://github.com/vanheeringen-lab/genomepy), which comes installed in the seq2science conda environment.
+Installing the desired genome and gene annotation in the {genomes_dir} will cause seq2science to use these files.

+If the genome/annotation is missing from the {genomes_dir}, seq2science will attempt to download the named assembly from Ensembl, UCSC and the NCBI (in that order).

+#### Aligners: STAR vs HISAT2
+Both aligners have been found to perform well.
+Selection should be dependent on familiarity and configuration options.

+#### Quantifier: counts vs quantification
+Both methods have been found valid for differential gene expression analysis, although results vary somewhat.
+Caution is advised for the genes found by only one of the two methods.

+#### Genome/Aligner/Quantifier
+The most significant choice to be made is the genome assembly and gene annotation.

+#### Reviewing the results
+Unless configured not to, Seq2science makes several assumptions on your data which may be incorrect:
+- that strandedness of each sample can be determined automatically.
+- that duplicate reads are mostly caused by natural overexpression, not by library artifacts.

+These assumptions can be tested by inspecting the MultiQC.
+Should the results be disappointing, they can be overwritten using the `strandedness` column in the `samples.tsv` and the `markduplicates` variable in the `config.yaml` respectively.